You don't have to live in a farmhouse to have farmhouse style!

 No disrespect to real farmers here.
 But what I mean is, you don't have to live in a 100 year old farmhouse to have Farmhouse Style.
 You don't even have to live in a farmhouse at all!

-Farmhouse design is more than about the house itself.
+Farmhouse design is about more than the house itself.

 Sure, there are plenty of things an old farmhouse has that you won't get in a newer or even different style of house.